It is compulsory for Australian citizens aged 18 and over to enrol and vote in federal elections.

 It's now easier to enrol and update your details on the electoral roll.

-New laws passed by the Australian Parliament allow the Australian Electoral Commission (AEC) to directly enrol you or update your details on the electoral roll based on information from other government agencies.
+The Australian Electoral Commission (AEC) can directly enrol you or update your details on the electoral roll where sufficient information is available from other government agencies.

 We will write to you and let you know if we intend to add your name and address to the electoral roll or update your details.

 You do not need to reply to the letter if the details are correct.
 If the details are incorrect, you have 28 days to let us know.

 You should not rely on the direct enrolment and update program to update your details.
 If you are an Australian citizen aged 18 years or older, you are required under electoral law to make sure you are enrolled to vote, and your details are updated, if you change your name or address.
 You can check your enrolment status, enrol or update your name or address online.

 Direct enrolment and update will not affect everyone.

 Enrolment forms are also available at any Australia Post, Medicare, Centrelink or AEC office.